 Pro tip: Plan for a long walk, as it’s about a ¼-mile trek from where the shuttle drops you off just to get to the shoreline.

-There’s a short-cut through a lagoon, but you’ll need to wade through waist-deep water to get to the beach, and the resort really doesn’t recommend going this way.
+There’s a shortcut through a lagoon, but you’ll need to wade through waist-deep water to get to the beach, and the resort really doesn’t recommend going this way.

-We chose to walk about a ¼ mile around this area and, while it made for a longer trek, the exercise was wonderful with a beautiful view.
+Instead, we chose to walk about a ¼ mile around this area and the extra exercise was wonderful with the beautiful views.

 Enjoying a beautiful, sunny, sandy day at Tigertail Beach